President of Basketball Operations / General Manager

 A Bay Area native who attended Monte Vista High School in Danville, Myers graduated from UCLA in 1998 with a degree in Business/Economics.
 As a member of the UCLA basketball team, Myers and the Bruins captured the 1995 NCAA Championship during his sophomore season and advanced to the 1997 Elite Eight two years later.

 A member of the State Bar of California, Myers earned his Juris Doctorate from Loyola Law School in 2002.
-He and his wife, Kristen, have two daughters, Kayla and Annabelle.
+He and his wife, Kristen, have three daughters, Kayla, Annabelle and Rosie.